cloudfoundry/app-autoscaler-cli-plugin/README.md

 ```
 - `Metrics Name`: name of the current metric item
 - `Value`: the value of the current metric item with unit
-- `At`: collect time of the current metric item
+- `Timestamp`: collect time of the current metric item

 ###  `cf autoscaling-history`

-Retrieve the scaling history of an application, you can specify the start time and end time of the query range, as well as the record number and order of the outputs.
+Retrieve the scaling history of an application, you can specify the start time and end time, or the  number of the latest records you want to return and the order of the outputs.
 The scaling history will be shown in a table.
 ```
 cf autoscaling-history APP_NAME [--number RECORD_NUMBER] [--start START_TIME] [--end END_TIME] [--desc] [--output PATH_TO_FILE]
 ```